zhedan/rpdb/README.rst

         then, listen at /var/log/my.sock

+3. run application

-3. do debug in rpdb at listening socket
+4. do debug in rpdb at where listening socket is running

 Trap List